 As with all types of surgery, there are some risks to consider.
 However, complications with laser eye surgery are rare, and can usually be corrected with further surgery.
 The risk of complications is minimised even further by choosing a world-class eye hospital with the very best ophthalmic surgeons, like Optegra.
 We offer our patients comprehensive aftercare to ensure that any problems are picked up early, and we offer a 24 hour phone line, so we’re always here to chat to if you need us.

 We hope our list of the pros and cons of laser eye surgery has helped you to decide whether it’s the right option for you.
-If you still feel unsure, come along to an open evening at your local eye hospital, and we’ll be happy to answer any questions you may have.
+If you still feel unsure, contact us to arrange a free consultation at your local eye hospital, and we’ll be happy to answer any questions you may have.